Super Eagles are psychologically prepared to face Ghana - NFF

 “It’s a vice-versa.
 They have their own fears concerning us too.
 But with a right mental positive outlook we shall surely triumph,” he said.

-“The players are positive and all of them wants to be in the World Cup.
+“The players are positive and all of them want to be in the World Cup.
 You can see the hunger and desire in them.
 The players have confidence in the technical crew.
-Going to Europe to meet with some of the players is another great steps.
+Going to Europe to meet with some of the players is another great step.
 The coach needs to know the players intimately in order for them to give their best,” he said.

+- Willem defender Leeroy Owusu to be included in Black Stars squad for Nigeria clash